25

 The building with monastic cells.

-In 1946, Sevlush was renamed Vynohradiv meaning “grapes” in Russian.
-The town justifies its name – viticulture has been developed here for a long time.
+In 1946, Sevlush was renamed Vynohradiv meaning “grapes” in Ukrainian.
+The town lives up to its name: viticulture has been developed here for a long time.

 Restored outbuilding.